 Granada has a small airport that runs daily flights from Madrid and Barcelona.
 Flights are often cheaper to nearby Malaga though, and then you can take a bus from there.
 Check for deals on Skyscanner and read my guide to tips for finding cheap flights.

 Renting A Car In Spain

-The best site to book your car is Discover Car Hire.
+The best site to book your car is Discover Cars.
 They search both local and international car rental companies to help you find the best possible price.
 This is the easiest way to rent a car in Spain.